Introduction: Why Hormonal Balance Is So Important for Women

 - Light strength training

-Stretching Very effective in making circulation improve and sensitivity to insulin increase, along with mood, without actually overtraining the body.
+Stretching is very effective for improving circulation and insulin sensitivity while enhancing mood, without overtraining the body.

 - High in fiber-rich foods